 Alberta Environment and Parks

 Alberta Environment and Parks (AEP) is committed to working with stakeholders to enhance provincial recycling programs.
 The ministry intends to continue efforts to study other jurisdictional practices to ensure meaningful solutions are created and opportunities to increase Alberta’s recycling efforts are sought.

 In the meantime, AEP has worked on ways to enhance our existing recycling efforts through the government-wide review of Agencies, Boards, and Commissions (ABCs).
 By bringing together recycling programs for tires, electronics, paint, and used oil materials under one management board (Alberta Recycling), the government can act more efficiently and effectively to support Albertans in their efforts to recycle.

 AEP is fulfilling the goals of the ABC review by streamlining and saving administrative costs on behalf of Albertans, so that we can free-up more resources for recycling.

-RMA was informed of an upcoming review of Alberta’s recycling systems that was intended to take place in the fall of 2018, but little information is currently known on the status of this review.
+Alberta Environment and Parks have announced a commitment to working with stakeholders, including RMA to enhance provincial recycling programs and an interest in shifting to an Extended Producer Responsibility System.
+However, little information is currently known on the status of this review.
 Until such time that a review is completed, and changes are made to Alberta’s recycling framework that align with the 2013 proposed Designated Materials Recycling Regulation, this resolution is assigned a status of Intent Not Met.

 RMA is active on the Agriculture Plastics Recycling Group (APRG) which recently was awarded $1,000,000 to initiate a three-year agriculture plastics recycling program.
 RMA appreciates the Government of Alberta’s recognition of this important initiative and will continue to work with the government to see to it that a permanent solution to the end-of-life management of agriculture plastics can be found.